jakshi/references-devops/tools.md

 # DevOps
 ## Infrastructure as a code

+* ytt is a templating tool that understands YAML structure: https://github.com/carvel-dev/ytt

 ### Terraform

 * Terraformer - A CLI tool that generates tf/json and tfstate files based on existing infrastructure (reverse Terraform): https://github.com/GoogleCloudPlatform/terraformer